swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

 }
 ```

 One could compose these transformations by using the existential type `Shape` instead of generic arguments, but doing so would imply more dynamism and runtime overhead than may be desired.
-If we directly compose the generic containers, maintaining the concrete types, then generic specialization can more readily optimize together the composed operations together, and the type system can also be used .
+If we directly compose the generic containers, maintaining the concrete types, then generic specialization can more readily optimize the composed operations together, and the type system can also be used.
 A game or graphics app may want to define objects in terms of their shapes:

 ```swift
 protocol GameObject {